 Solution: Refuel With Fresh and High-Quality Oil

 If the problem is bad oil, replace such with fresh oil.
-The proper fuel and fresh gas ratio will prevent interference on your machines, so we recommend following a precise ratio.
+The proper fuel and fresh gas ratio will prevent interference on your machines, so I recommend following a precise ratio.

 Issue #2: Spark Switch/Plugs Problems